Mark McKoy: Athletics career

-McKoy had emigrated to Austria and subsequently obtained Austrian citizenship in 1994.
+McKoy emigrated to Austria and subsequently obtained Austrian citizenship in 1994.
 He spent the last years of his career competing for his adopted country and set an Austrian record of 13.14 seconds in the 110 m hurdles.

+McKoy was inducted into the Athletics Canada Hall of Fame in 2011 and the Athletics Ontario Hall of Fame within the Class of 2014.

+In February 2021, McKoy featured in an Athletics Canada article for Black History Month celebrating the lives and careers of notable Canadian black athletes; also included were Andre De Grasse, Phylicia George, Charmaine Crooks, Harry Jerome, Barbara Howard and Ray Lewis.